The sociocultural analysis of the social construction, control and expression of the body in the context of physical activity.

 - Understand the way in which our body can be considered a social product

-- Explore how the human body represents significant forms of cultural embodiment, including age, gender, race, and ability
+- Explore how the human body represents significant forms of cultural embodiment, including age, gender, weight, race and ability

 - Be able to reflect upon and critique contemporary social and biological beliefs and practices surrounding the body